ProjectMi5/mi5-module-js-example/example1/readme.md

 # Your own Mi5 Module written in node.js

-With node-module-js you can easily write your own mi5 module.
+With [mi5-module-js](https://github.com/ProjectMi5/mi5-module-js) you can easily write your own mi5 module.
 Here is a boilerplate.

 ## What does it do?